FREE Shipping on orders over $899

 Physical activity doesn't have to be complicated.

-Whether you're normally active or not, a daily walk can provide a host of health benefits and can count toward the World Health Organization's recommendation of a minimum of 150 minutes of aerobic activity per week.
+Whether you're normally active or not, a daily walk can provide a host of health benefits and can count toward the World Health Organization's recommendation of at least 150 minutes of aerobic activity per week.

 Still, walking is more complicated than many of us think.

-Stand tall requires coordination between our visual and vestibular systems (sensations linked to movements such as turning, turning or moving quickly) and proprioceptive (the awareness of where our bodies are in space).
+Stand tall requires coordination between our visual, vestivular systems (sensations linked to movements such as spinning, turning around, or moving quickly) and proprioceptive (the awareness of where our bodies are in space).

 When we walk backwards, Our brains take longer to process the additional demands of coordinating these systems .
-However, this higher level of challenge comes with greater health benefits.
+However, this increased level of challenge brings with it greater health benefits.

-One of the best-studied benefits of walking backwards is the improved stability and balance .
-Practicing it can help us improve our normal gait (that is, forward) and, in terms of improving balance, it helps both healthy adults and those with knee osteoarthritis.
+One of the best-studied benefits of walking backwards is the Improves stability and balance .
+Practicing it can help us improve our normal (i.e., forward) gait, and when it comes to improving balance, it helps both healthy adults and those with knee osteoarthritis.

 When walking backwards we take shorter and more frequent steps, which improves the endurance of the lower leg muscles and reduces the load on the joints .